HiteshDutt/microsoft-ready18-lab/100-linux.md

 # Tasks

+## Prepare for Linux Dev Enviroment
+    You can skip this section if you use the virtual lab as we have pre-built Linux image

-## Create a native Linux Environment
+### Create a native Linux Environment
     You will require access to a native Linux Enviroment for this Hands on Lab

     You can use ONE (1) of the follow three (3) options: